 Eliminating discrimination and other conduct that is prohibited by the Act

-The information provided here aims to demonstrate that we consider equality issues in everything that we do.
+The information provided here aims to demonstrate that we give careful consideration to equality issues in everything that we do at RosedalePrimary School.
 ‘Due regard’ ensures that we work towards eliminating discrimination, harassment and victimisation and other conduct that is prohibited by the Equality Act.